confluentinc/tutorials/merging/kstreams/README.md

 ```java
 KStream<String, SongEvent> allSongs = rockSongs.merge(classicalSongs);
 ```
-The `KStream.merge` does not guarantee any order of the merged record streams.
+The `KStream.merge` method does not guarantee any order of the merged record streams.
 The records maintain their ordering relative to the original source topic.